dhineshns/writes/about indexing.md

   * Querying all the users who are male.
   * This is because the heap access part of the index is really slow.
 * Use bind variables as much as possible, because when the connection is established the optimizer creates a query plan and that plan will be used for all the remaining query hits.
+* The more complex the statement the more important using bind parameters becomes.
+Not using bind parameters is like recompiling a program every time.

 ### Range queries
 * Rule of thumb : In concatenated indexes, index for equality comes first and then ranges.